jchavezar/Vertex/README.md

 You can:

-1. Use your own pc/laptop for locally testing.
-2. User any flavor of Vertex Workbench [here](https://console.cloud.google.com/vertex-ai/workbench).
+1. Building training code, container and run it locally.
+2. Building deployment code, container and test it locally.
-3. Upload and deploy it on Vertex Endpoints [here](https://console.cloud.google.com/vertex-ai/endpoints).
+3. Upload and deploy it on Vertex Endpoints [here]
-4. Mix between 1.+3. or 2.+3.

 ## Data Type